Elleined/go-file-server-api/README.md

 # How to use
 1. Supply the .env file properties
-2. Note that the root folder will be created in current user home folder

-# Feature to be added
-1. Add test cases
-2. Supply the .env dynamically in docker run

 # FAQS
 Question: What if the folder or file doesn't exists and you try to access it
-Answer: It will return an error if the folder doesn't exists
+Answer: It will return an error if the folder or file doesn't exists

 Question: Does the user input fully sanitized?
 To prevent them accessing the local file tree?
 Answer: Yes because this project uses filepath methods which is Clean(), Base(), Join(), and Abs().